tqsd/QuNetSim/qtcp-handshake-teleport/README.md

-This folder contains a sample of Alice sending information to Bob via superdense coding.
-A third party, Eve, generates entanglement and sends one half to Alice and one half to Bob.
-Once they both receive their halves, Alice encodes two bits of information into her half of the qubit and sends it to Bob such that Bob can decode it.
+This folder contains the three way handshake protocol between Alice and Bob via a third party entanglement distributer Eve.